calibro/chemical-wiki/_pages/medical-risk-and-benefits.md

 published: true
 ---

-We wanted to look at a set of psychoactive substances which are rather popular and frequently used, and about which much knowledge exists.
-This is why we looked at the following seven drugs:
+We wanted to look at a set of psychoactive substances which are rather popular and frequently used, and about which a certain level of knowledge much already exists.
+Balancing the factors of popularity in use, media and the web and also the level of already created knowledge left us with the following list of substances:

 Ayahuasca